 People Educated & Trained on Disaster Response

 Nepal is one of the most earthquake-prone countries in the world.
 It sits between two massive tectonic plates that collide together to form the Himalayas.

-When an earthquake strikes, or flood, or landslide, emergency workers are instantly overwhelmed, and thousands are left helpless.
+When an earthquake, flood or landslide strike, emergency workers are instantly overwhelmed, and thousands are left helpless.
 People with serious life-threatening injuries cannot get help and may end up dying as a result.
 The frail elderly, and the powerless child are especially vulnerable.
-There are just not enough, Police, Fire, Medical and Military to help everyone.
+There are just not enough Police, Fire, Medical and Military to help everyone.

 But it does NOT have to be this way!

 People are killed every day by some form of natural disaster or another.
 Many of these deaths can be prevented if individuals were well-trained and competent with first aid and rescue.